track507/Valda-Spire-of-Secrets/README.md

   - Fixed Xenoalchemist "Oversized Arms" for "Alchemy Golem" not changing newly added weapons' range correctly.
     - Each choice that adds a weapon now calls on a `commoneval` and "Oversized Arms" now calls on a `commonremoveeval` to reset ranges with the exception of "Tentacles"
   - Removed `weaponsAdd` from "Underbarrel Grenade Launcher"
+  - Fixed `CompanionList` for Mystical Companion House of Bishops feature not getting familiar notes, attributes, header, or actions.
+  - Revamped House of Bishops spellcasting to change as little as possible.
+Now it only changes the `level` and `spells` array in `spellcatingList` and `spellcastingKnown`.
+    - It now uses calcChanges.spellList to add the wizard evoc and conj spells to the class
+  - A lot of wording and script changes to Warmage for readability

 ### Added
   - Alchemist Class and Subclasses Finished (written by seaw0rld)